bravado/objectiveweb/README.md

     http://my-server/objectiveweb/

 You should receive a JSON document with the server info.
-If debug is enabled, this document will also contain information about which apps are loaded.
+If debug is enabled, this document will also contain information about which domains are loaded.

     {
-        "objectiveweb": "0.4",
+        "objectiveweb": "0.10",
-        "apps": [ ]
+        "domains": [ ]
     }

 That's it for the backend installation.